Superior sagittal sinus thrombosis (SSST) is the most common type of dural venous sinus thrombosis and is potentially devastating.

 - the walls at this location can be thick, measuring up to 2-3 mm

-- cerebral oedema: secondary to venous hypertension
+- cerebral edema: secondary to venous hypertension

 - cortical/cerebral swelling

-- unilateral or bilateral venous haemorrhage
+- unilateral or bilateral venous hemorrhage

 - gyral enhancement

 The clot acutely is isodense on T1 and hypointense on T2 (this can mimic a flow void), with subacute clot becoming hyperintense on T1.
 All the findings listed in the CT section are also seen on MRI.
 MRV will demonstrate lack of flow.